PostgreSQL Data Sync

 Standard Data Sync functionality

 Please refer to Data Sync - Getting Started for the standard data sync functionality.
-The getting started document covers usages of data sync features valid for all integrations.
+The getting started document covers the usage of data sync features valid for all integrations.

 Configuring PostgreSQL Data Sync